 - Park Güell

-This park looks like a fairy tale city with it’s stone sculptures, seating areas, and amazing buildings.
-Park Güell is a UNESCO World Heritage Site and was originally planned as an exclusive residential garden city solely for aristocracy.
+This park looks like a fairy tale city with its stone sculptures, seating areas, and amazing buildings.
+Park Güell is a UNESCO World Heritage Site and was originally planned as an exclusive residential garden city solely for the aristocracy.

-A visit to Barcelona is not complete without a trip to beach.
+One of the interesting facts about Spain is that the we have over 8,000 beaches.
+So a visit to Barcelona is not complete without a trip to the beach.
 After all the walking and sightseeing, a day on the beach will load your batteries for upcoming adventures.
 The Barceloneta Beach is one of the most accessible and busiest beaches of Barcelona.
 Take a dip, sunbathe, try windsurfing or just read a good book.
 The boardwalk has many great restaurants serving seafood, beach huts with refreshing drinks and you can even find some monuments directly on the beach.

 There are hundreds of great places and things to see in Barcelona, but these are my top 5 picks!